andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 <a href="/traveler/2023_05-scandinavia/05-oslo_nature.html?id=fjord" target="_blank" rel="noopener noreferrer">glacially eroded sea inlet trough</a>
 the weather starts to change.
 The scattered clouds initiate a descattering maneuver, enveloping our fjordview behind the veil of a misty fog.
-Our lofty kingdom enveloped by a damp grey specter.
+Our heavenly prairie enveloped by a damp grey specter.

 Thankfully our chagrin is short lived - as quickly as it came the fog is gone, sliced into ghostly ribbons of ethereal vapor floating away on wispy